mrudinipatel/compiler/README.md

 ## Deployment 🚀

 The steps below assume that Jflex and CUP are preinstalled on your machine.
 Open terminal in your working directory and run:

+`make all`
-`make all` - This compiles the program and creates all necessary files.
+This compiles the program and creates all necessary files.

-`java -cp [path to CUP .jar] Scanner < 'filename.cm'`- This runs the scanner with the file provided and prints any relevant tokens to stdout and any errors to stderr.
+`java -cp [path to CUP .jar] Scanner < 'filename.cm'`
+This runs the scanner with the file provided and prints any relevant tokens to stdout and any errors to stderr.

-`java -cp [path to CUP .jar] CM 'filename.cm' -a` - This runs the parser with the file provided and sends the output to a `filename.abs` file.
+`java -cp [path to CUP .jar] CM 'filename.cm' -a`
+This runs the parser with the file provided and sends the output to a `filename.abs` file.

-`java -cp [path to CUP .jar] CM 'filename.cm' -s` - This runs the parser and creates the symbol table.
+`java -cp [path to CUP .jar] CM 'filename.cm' -s`
+This runs the parser and creates the symbol table.
 It will also send the output to `filename.abs` and `filename.sym` files.

-`java -cp [path to CUP .jar] CM 'filename.cm' -c` - This runs the code generator and sends all output and steps of the compiler (e.g., assembly code) to a `filename.tm` file.
+`java -cp [path to CUP .jar] CM 'filename.cm' -c`
+This runs the code generator and sends all output and steps of the compiler (e.g., assembly code) to a `filename.tm` file.

+`make clean`
-`make clean` - This cleans all compilation in your working directory.
+This cleans all compilation in your working directory.

 ## Future Improvements 🔮

 - Implement remaining code generation, as all visitor functions are not yet fully implemented.
 - Implement a code optimization component which could be an interesting addition to this project for the future.

+## Team Members 💻
+- William Borruat
+- Mrudini Patel
+- Chetram Sanichar

+This project was created for CIS*4650 taught by Professor Fei Song in W25.